andrzejczepiel/Kubernetes_cluster_installation_on_RHEL_8/README.md

 `# sysctl -p`

-As I did this setup in AWS Cloud, I do not want to see long EC2 names when running eg: kubectl get nodes.
+As I did this setup in AWS Cloud, I do not want to see long EC2 names when running eg: `kubectl get nodes` command.
 That is why I modified /etc/hosts file by adding entires for every node of my cluster infrastructure.
 Here you see that I will have master node (control plane) and three worker nodes.
 Please note that IP address range: 10.0.1.x is an example here.
 Your environment may differ.